tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 which we know to be the true direction of motion.
 This is also visible in the far east of the network, where the signal is close or below the noise floor.

-One very visible outlier is the station "Corko": it contains the unmodeled maintenance step that has can only be fit by the splines.
-In a second iteration of analyzing this synthetic network, one would of course model the step at "Corko" for a better fit.
+One very visible outlier is the station Corko: it contains the unmodeled maintenance step that has can only be fit by the splines.
+In a second iteration of analyzing this synthetic network, one would of course model the step at Corko for a better fit.

 References
 ----------

-.. [riel14] Riel, B., Simons, M., Agram, P., & Zhan, Z. (2014),
+.. [riel14] Riel, B., Simons, M., Agram, P., & Zhan, Z. (2014).
-   *Detecting transient signals in geodetic time series using sparse estimation techniques*, Journal of Geophysical Research: Solid Earth, 119(6), 5140–5160, doi:`10.1002/2014JB011077 <https://doi.org/10.1002/2014JB011077>`_
+   *Detecting transient signals in geodetic time series using sparse estimation techniques*.
+   Journal of Geophysical Research: Solid Earth, 119(6), 5140–5160. doi:`10.1002/2014JB011077 <https://doi.org/10.1002/2014JB011077>`_